Fincode and DevOps Summit

 - Legacy is by far the biggest impediment to progress.
 Older people nearer to retirement have to be managed correctly.
 These folks tacit knowledge is an essential element of emergent design processes.
 These processes can be energising for more experienced staff once they believe its not a waste of time but you may have to show them it works elsewhere.

-- Reward systems based on more power equating to more direct reports need to be superseded by promotion models based on incrementing value.
+- Reward systems based on more power equating to more direct reports need to be superseded by promotion models based on incrementing value add.
 This implies new measurement systems to compensate people in a different manner than the existing career plans and contracts of employment.
 HR engagement is critical.

 - Several organisations are moving office and re-organising office space to bring about situations where biz, dev and ops teams sit adjacently.
-Other organisations are organising around product to bring the business,dev and ops together.
+Other organisations are organising around product to achieve the same objective.
 Some organisations are creating more informal space, more open space with set aside quiet spaces for more concentrated work.

 - When older more established organisations decide to change how they work, they are not afraid, change is something they are experienced at.
 They start with training their own leadership to introduce servant leader models and strategies to empower teams.
 There is a belief that this approach will reduce cost of management.
 They anticipate high levels of attrition (up to 30%) and build this estimate into their transformation budgets.